dbt-labs/corp/dbt_coding_conventions.md

 ## Base Models

+- DO place all base models in a base/ directory
-- Only base models should select from source tables / views
+- DON'T select from source data outside of base models
-- Only a single base model should be able to select from a given source table / view.
+- DON'T select from any given source table in more than one base model
-- Base models should be placed in a base/ directory
-- Base models should perform all necessary data type casting
+- DON'T `select *` in base models
+- DON'T cast source fields types outside of base models
+- DO rename source field names to be valid unquoted sql identifiers in base models
-- Base models should perform all field naming to force field names to conform to standard field naming conventions
+- DO rename source field names to comply with standard field naming conventions (ed: what are these?)
-- Source fields that use reserved words must be renamed in base models

 ## Field Naming Conventions